superpandas-ai/StatQA/README.md

 ```
 Note that `{MODEL}` can be one of "llama2-7b", "llama3-8b" and "llama3-8b-instruct".

-**⚠Attention:** You may encounter some errors to run these commands directly on RTX 4000 series GPUs like RTX 4090 because of some hardware limitations.
+**⚠Attention:** You may encounter some errors when running these commands directly on RTX 4000 series GPUs like RTX 4090 because of some hardware limitations.
 Therefore, we also provide a `bash` script for users who want to fine-tune models with our dataset on RTX 4000 GPUs, please refer to `Finetuning/LLaMA-Factory/sft_rtx4000.sh`.

 ## 📊Analysis